-Dussehra 2020: History, Significance and Celebrations
+Dussehra 2021: History, Significance and Celebrations

 Dussehra Festival: History

 There are several mythological stories behind this festival.
 This day in some parts of India signifies the day on which Goddess Durga killed the demon Mahishasur.
 That is why all the nine avatars of Goddess Durga are worshipped on the Navaratri.
-It is also said that Goddess Durga immersed in water with the devotees who signifies the departure of Goddess Durga from the material world after maintaining Dharma.
+It is also said that Goddess Durga is immersed in water with the devotees who signifies the departure of Goddess Durga from the material world after maintaining Dharma.

-In North India, Dussehra festival is celebrated as the day when Lord Rama killed the demon king Ravana at Lanka.
+In North India, the Dussehra festival is celebrated as the day when Lord Rama killed the demon king Ravana in Lanka.
 According to Hindu mythology, it is said that Ravana kidnapped Lord Rama's wife Sita.
 Ravana also got a boon from Lord Brahma for being indestructible.
 Lord Rama is considered as the seventh reincarnation of Lord Vishnu and in the battle; Lord Rama managed to shoot an arrow in the belly of Ravana and killed him.
 That is why the Dussehra festival is celebrated as a victory of good over evil.

 Dussehra Festival: Significance

 Dussehra is the festival of the victory of good over evil.
-This festival signifies that wrongdoings on some of the other day come in front of everyone.
+This festival signifies that wrongdoings on some of the other days come in front of everyone.
 Whether any evil forces push you, truth and righteousness always win.
 Also, Dussehra is considered as a day for starting new businesses or new investments.
 In South Indian in some states, on this day, small children are admitted to schools.

-Dussehra festival: Celebrations
+Dussehra Festival: Celebrations

 In various parts of northern India, huge and colourful effigies of Ravana and his son Meghanada and brother Kumbhakaran are set on fire in the ground or open fields.
 People participate in the event and enjoy it.
 Dussehra festival is also observed by organising a theatrical enactment of life stories of Rama known as Ram Lila.
-At the end of Durga Puja, people celebrate this festival in West Bengal, Bihar and Odisha.
+At the end of Durga Puja, people celebrate this festival in West Bengal, Bihar, and Odisha.
 Bengalis sing folk songs, immerse the idols of Goddess Durga in water bodies.
-In Himachal Pradesh, Vijayadashami festival in Kullu has been given the status of the International festival by the State Government.
+In Himachal Pradesh, the Vijayadashami festival in Kullu has been given the status of an International festival by the State Government.